Amex Blue Business Plus benefits: does the insurance coverage actually hold up?

 Our Verdict · Travel Insurance

-Our take on travel insurance for the American Express Blue Business Plus
+Our opinion on American Express Blue Business Plus Travel Insurance

 Pauline Laurore